 About Ana and Natalija

 Ana Curic is an investigative journalist based in Belgrade.
-She started working in BIRN Serbia, which is part of Balkan Investigative Reporting Network, in 2017, where mostly covers use of public funds, justice and financial crime.
+She started working in BIRN Serbia, which is part of Balkan Investigative Reporting Network, in 2017, where mostly covers the use of public funds, justice and financial crime.
 Before that, she was an intern in regional television N1 – CNN exclusive news channel affiliate.
-Ana has a degree from Faculty of Political Science at the University of Belgrade.
+Ana has a degree from the Faculty of Political Science at the University of Belgrade.

 Natalija Jovanovic is a journalist from Serbia working for Balkan Investigative Reporting Network – BIRN.
 She covers misuse of public funds mainly in media and cultural sector.
-Natalija graduated from Faculty of political Sciences during 2016.
+Natalija graduated from Faculty of Political Sciences during 2016.
 She is currently doing a master’s in Social Science and Computing at the University of Belgrade.